nilenso/honeysql-postgres/README.md

          '[honeysql-postgres.format :refer :all]
          '[honeysql-postgres.helpers :as psqlh])
 ```

-### Breaking Change
-Implementation of `over` has been changed (from 0.2.2) to accept alias as an option and define the aggregator-function within the over clause and not in the select clause, this allows the inclusion of multiple window-function which was not possible in the previous implementation.

-The query creation and usage is exactly the same as honeysql.

 ### upsert
 `upsert` can be written either way.
 You can make use of `do-update-set!` over `do-update-set`, if you want to modify the some column values in case of conflicts.